we-ready/notebook/English/junior.3.md

 A: Will [ ... ] this afternoon?
 - you be here
-- you help me with my maths
+- you help me with my math
 - she come home
 - they have any lessons